qorix-group/baselibs/score/mw/log/README.md

 #include "score/mw/log/logging.h"
 ```

-Production targets that depend on mw::log should use the frontend only.
+Its generally a good practice for library targets that use mw::log logging to depend on the frontend only.
+This reduces library footprint by avoiding unnecessary mw::log backends and transitive dependencies.
+NOTE: However for [baselibs](broken_link_g/swh/safe-posix-platform/tree/master/platform/aas/lib) this is mandatory.
+Since baselibs should be self contained and not depend on external dependencies for example different logging backends in this case.

 Following bazel dependency must be added for using the logging frontend:

 ```bazel